lightweight-component/SqlMan/website-src/src/docs/query/query-concept.md

 Map<String, Object> result = new Sql(conn).input("SELECT * FROM shop_address").query(); // fetch the first one
 ```

+It's important to note that `input()` method accepts SQL statement and its parameters.
+The query is not executed until the `query()` method is called.

 Currently we didn't pass any parameters to the query.
 We'll talk about how to pass parameters in the next section.

 Here is a question about how to represent the result(s), it can be divded into two parts: